-4.2.1 The tree/piece utilization standards are stated in the applicable timber disposition and shall normally be one of the following standards.
+4.2.1 The tree/piece utilization standard is stated in the applicable timber disposition and shall normally be one of the following standards.

-Coniferous Utilization Standards 15/10 Utilization
+Coniferous Utilization Standards

-- Merchantable Tree: one that has a minimum diameter of 15 cm outside bark at stump height (30 cm) and a usable length of 4.88 m to a 10 cm diameter (inside bark) where rot content or form does not render it unusable for the manufacture of lumber as defined by the Alberta Scaling Manual. - Merchantable Piece: one that is 2.44 m (plus 5 cm trim allowance) or longer, with a 10 cm (inside bark) small end, where rot content or form does not render it unusable for the manufacture of lumber as defined by the Alberta Scaling Manual.
+- Merchantable Tree: one that has a minimum diameter of 15 cm outside bark at stump height (30 cm) and a usable length of 4.88 m to a 10 cm diameter (inside bark). - Merchantable Piece: one that is 2.44 m or longer, with a 10 cm (inside bark) small end, where rot content or form does not render it unusable.

-- Merchantable Tree: one that has a minimum diameter of 15 cm outside bark at stump height (30 cm) and a usable length of 4.88 m to a 11 cm diameter (inside bark) where rot content or form does not render it unusable for the manufacture of lumber as defined by the Alberta Scaling Manual. - Merchantable Piece: one that is 2.44 m (plus 5 cm trim allowance) or longer, with a 11 cm (inside bark) small end, where rot content or form does not render it unusable for the manufacture of lumber as defined by the Alberta Scaling Manual.
+- Merchantable Tree: one that has a minimum diameter of 15 cm outside bark at stump height (30 cm) and a usable length of 4.88 m to a 11 cm top diameter (inside bark). - Merchantable Piece: one that is 2.5 m or longer, with an 11 cm (inside bark) small end, where rot content or form does not render it unusable.